top of page

 When Should You Repair a Leather Sofa?

-Not all damage requires a full repair—some minor issues can be fixed with simple conditioning or touch-ups.
+Not all damage requires a full repair.
+Some minor issues can be fixed with simple conditioning or touch-ups.
 However, consider professional leather sofa repair in the following cases:

-1. Deep Scratches or Tears – If the leather is gouged or torn, a repair can restore its smooth appearance.
+If the leather is gouged or torn, a repair can restore its smooth appearance.

-2. Cracking or Peeling – This usually happens when leather dries out; if left untreated, it worsens over time.
+This usually happens when leather dries out.
+If left untreated, it worsens over time.

-3. Fading or Discoloration – Sun exposure or cleaning mishaps can cause uneven color, which can be corrected with re-dyeing.
+Sun exposure or cleaning mishaps can cause uneven color.
+This can be corrected with re-dyeing.

-4. Stubborn Stains – If regular cleaning doesn’t remove ink, oil, or water stains, professional repair may be needed.
+If regular cleaning doesn’t remove ink, oil, or water stains, professional repair may be needed.

-5. Loose or Sagging Leather – If the upholstery becomes loose, a restuffing or re-stretching may be necessary.
+If the upholstery becomes loose, restuffing or re-stretching may be necessary.

 How is a Leather Sofa Repaired?